Weekly Update on Spread of Coronavirus

 In addition, the April 24 update reported the number of people who have perished because of the Coronavirus had risen from 428 to 593.

-The April 17 numbers showed there are 1,731 total hospital beds in the area with 736 available.
-Of those 736 beds, there are 103 ICU beds along with 195 available ventilators.
-Currently, there are 43 lab-confirmed COVID-19 patients in the area hospitals.
+Since last week, the number of counties with at least one case has gone from 204 to 210 counties or approximately 83 percent of all 254 Texas counties.

-On April 24, the numbers had increased once again.
-The TxDSHS reported the state of Texas had a total of 55,656 beds.
-Of the nearly 56,000 beds only 20,903 are available, including 2,278 Intensive Care Unit (ICU) beds.
-The TxDSHS also reported the state of Texas has 6,233 available ventilators.
+In addition, the May 1 update reported the number of people who have perished because of the Coronavirus had risen from 593 on April 24 to 816 by Friday.

 As you can see, the COVID-19 disease is spreading at an alarming rate in Texas.
-In the span of a month – from Wednesday, March 25 until Friday April 24 – the number of confirmed cases has jumped from 974 to 22,806 – an increase of 21,832 cases.
-From Wednesday, March 25 through Friday, April 24, deaths attributed to COVID-19 have risen from 12 to 593.
+From Wednesday, March 25 until Friday, May 1 – the number of confirmed cases has jumped from 974 to 29,229 – an increase of 28,255 cases.
+From Wednesday, March 25 through Friday, April 24, deaths attributed to COVID-19 have risen from 12 to 816.

 According to the Centers for Disease Control and Prevention (CDC), along with the World Health Organization (WHO) and the Johns Hopkins Center for Systems Science and Engineering (CSSE), as of April 17, across the US there were 699,105 cases of COVID-19 up from 432,596 on April 9.

 On April 9 the number of Coronavirus related deaths in the US stood at 14,831.
 By Friday, April 17, the death toll stood at 36,773 deaths.
 A week later, the number of dead had increased to 51,107.
-The organizations also reported 90,338 patients have recovered.
+The updated numbers on May 1 showed 64,655 have died as a result of the virus – an increase of 13,548 in the span of seven days.

 Will Johnson may be contacted via e-mail at wjohnson@messenger-news.com.